PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 gate with `496 passed in 18.93s`, plus the branch-changed broad related suite with `1581 passed in 24.33s`.

+The direct late attention-preprojection Reshape-to-BatchMatMul rank-lift call now retains its existing one-counter dictionary as `_late_attention_preproj_ranklift_stats`.
+The separate recovery-runner selection, model-only owner, GraphIndex/pruning behavior, Gather-axis0 predecessor, live-LayoutState window-partition successor, and TensorFlow-free boundary are unchanged.
+The value has no consumer or additional graph work.

+This checkpoint passes the focused preprojection/Gather/window-partition orchestration gate with `451 passed in 18.88s`, plus the branch-changed broad related suite with `1633 passed in 24.31s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.